 - The action steps for handling the breach

 One important step in developing a response plan is to decide what constitutes a breach.
 That is, what types of incidents will activate your plan?
 Some events, such as a phishing email, may have little or no effect on your company's operations.
 Others, like a ransomware infection or denial of service attack, may cause a serious disruption.

-While the definition of breach may vary from one plan to another, it typically includes any theft or intrusion of electronic data files containing sensitive information about customers, patients, clients or employees.
+While the definition of a breach may vary from one plan to another, it typically includes any theft or intrusion of electronic data files containing sensitive information about customers, patients, clients, or employees.
 It should also include any theft (or attempted theft) of sensitive company information like patents, trade secrets, and other intellectual property.

 Your Response Team

 Your response plan should identify the members of your response team.
 These are the individuals who will carry out your response plan when a breach occurs.
 They should be trusted employees who are familiar with your business.
 They must take their responsibilities as team members seriously.